Tiny-Foxes/Aozora-Tori-Assets/alpha-arrows/[Readme].txt

     (Coming in a seperate noteskin folder)

 Software:
-  - Made in Inkscape with love.
+  - Made with GIMP, Inkscape, and love.
 FOSS FTW.

 Sources and Credits:
   - Code based from Lirodon's broadhead and glider noteskins.